likemike12345/News-Catcher/README.md

 # News-Catcher

-# A simple, clean and responsive news app, delivering world wide live and historical news data
+# A simple, clean and responsive news app, delivering world wide live and historical news data and weather information

 # Features: